arangodb/docs/3.7/programs-arangod-rocksdb.md

 `--rocksdb.block-cache-size`

 This is the maximum size of the block cache in bytes.
 Increasing this may improve performance.
-If there is less than 4GiB of RAM on the system, the default value is 256MiB.
-If there is more, the default is `(system RAM size - 2GiB) * 0.3`.
+If there is more than 4GiB of RAM on the system, the default value is `(system RAM size - 2GiB) * 0.3`.

+For systems with less RAM, the default values are:

+* 512MiB for systems with between 2 and 4GiB of RAM.
+* 256MiB for systems with between 1 and 2GiB of RAM.
+* 128MiB for systems with less than 1GiB of RAM.

 `--rocksdb.enforce-block-cache-size-limit`